Beverly58/beverly-dev-blog/posts/2026-04-17-week7-requirements.md

 ---
-title: "Week 7 – Defining Functional Requirements"
+title: "Week 7 – Functional Requirements for Fan Qualification System"
 date: "2026-04-19"
-summary: "Identifying core features and defining what the system needs to do"
-tags: ["requirements", "design"]
+summary: "Defining system behaviour, constraints, and interaction logic for evaluating fan participation"
+tags: ["functional requirements", "interaction design", "fan system"]
 author: "Beverly"
 ---

-## Defining Functional Requirements

-In this stage of the project, I moved from exploring the idea to defining what the system actually needs to do.

-Rather than thinking broadly about "fan culture", I focused on identifying the core functionalities that would make a fan qualification system meaningful and usable.

----

 ## From Idea to System

-In my previous post, I discussed the limitations of current fan qualification systems, which often rely on visible metrics such as likes, comments, or purchase records.

-However, these metrics are not reliable indicators of genuine engagement.

-This led me to ask: **what should the system actually measure?**
+In Week 6, I explored the concept of a Fan Qualification System that evaluates fan identity based on meaningful engagement rather than superficial metrics.

+This week, I shift from concept to system thinking by defining the functional requirements of the application.
+The goal is to clearly identify what users can do, how the system responds, and how interactions are structured.

 ---

-## Core Functional Requirements
+## Core Feature

-After analysing the problem, I identified three essential functions for the system:

-### 1. Multi-dimensional Engagement Tracking

-The system should track different types of user behaviour, not just one metric.

-This may include:
-- Participation frequency (e.g. posting, commenting)
-- Consistency over time
-- Contribution quality

-This allows the system to better reflect long-term engagement rather than short-term activity.
+The core feature of this system is to evaluate whether a user can be considered a "qualified fan" based on their participation behaviours.

+Instead of relying on simple metrics such as likes or purchases, the system focuses on more meaningful actions, including contribution, consistency, and engagement diversity.

 ---

-### 2. Fan Identity Scoring System

-The system should translate user behaviour into a visible score or level.

-This score is not just about quantity, but also about meaningful contribution.

-For example:
-- Long-term participation could be weighted more heavily
-- Passive actions (likes) could have lower impact

-This creates a more balanced and fair evaluation.
+## User Actions

+Users can interact with the system through the following actions:

+- Post content (+3 points)
+- Comment on discussions (+2 points)
+- Attend events (+5 points)
+- Like content (+1 point)

+These actions simulate typical behaviours in online fan communities.

 ---

-### 3. Transparency and Feedback

-Users should be able to understand how their score is calculated.

-The system should provide:
-- Clear indicators of what actions matter
-- Feedback on how users can improve their status

-This is important for building trust and reducing frustration.
+## System Constraints (Anti-abuse Design)

+To prevent users from artificially inflating their scores, the system introduces constraints:

+- Each action has a daily limit (e.g., limited number of comments or likes)
+- Repetitive actions contribute less over time
+- The system encourages diverse participation rather than single-action repetition

+This ensures that the evaluation reflects authentic engagement rather than mechanical interaction.

 ---

-## Design Considerations
+## System Responsibilities

-While defining these requirements, I also considered several constraints:

-- **Fairness vs Simplicity**: A more accurate system may become too complex for users to understand
-- **Transparency vs Manipulation**: If rules are too visible, users may try to "game" the system
-- **Engagement vs Pressure**: The system should encourage participation without creating excessive competition

-These trade-offs will influence how the system is designed in later stages.
+The system is responsible for:

+- Recording user actions
+- Calculating total engagement score
+- Applying constraints and limits
+- Evaluating fan level based on behaviour patterns
+- Displaying real-time qualification results

 ---

+## Evaluation Logic

+The system evaluates users based on total score and behavioural diversity:

+- Score < 10 → New Fan
+- Score ≥ 10 → Active Fan
+- Score ≥ 20 → Core Fan (Qualified)

+In addition, users who perform a wider range of actions are considered more engaged than those repeating a single action.

+---

+## User Flow

+The interaction flow of the system is:

+User performs action → System records behaviour → Score updates → Constraints applied → Fan level recalculated → Result displayed

+---

-## Next Steps
+## Reflection

+This week helped me realise that designing a system is not only about defining features, but also about shaping behaviour.

+By introducing constraints and multi-dimensional evaluation, the system becomes more aligned with real-world fan culture, where authenticity and long-term engagement matter more than visible metrics.

-In the next stage, I will explore how these requirements can be translated into interaction design and system structure.
+In the next stage, I will explore how these rules can be translated into interactive components and implemented within a web application.

-This includes:
-- Designing user flows
-- Considering how data is stored and processed
-- Exploring interface ideas for visualising fan identity